-- Contract: the processing is necessary for a contract we have with you. - Legal obligation: the processing is necessary for us to comply with the law (not including contractual obligations). - Public task: the processing is necessary for us to perform a task in the public interest or for our official functions, and the task or function has a clear basis in law. - Legitimate interests: the processing is necessary for our legitimate interests or the legitimate interests of a third party.
+- Consent: you have given clear consent for us to process your personal data for a specific purpose. - Contract: the processing is necessary for a contract we have with you. - Legal obligation: the processing is necessary for us to comply with the law (not including contractual obligations). - Public task: the processing is necessary for us to perform a task in the public interest or for our official functions, and the task or function has a clear basis in law.

+• Legitimate interests: the processing is necessary for our legitimate interests or the legitimate interests of a third party.